Bitcoin-com/developer.bitcoin.com/src/data/docs/bitbox/mnemonic.md

 #### Arguments

-1.  mnemonic `String`: mnemonic to use
+1.  mnemonic `string`: mnemonic to use
-2.  numberOfKeypairs `Number` `optional`: number of keypairs to return.
+2.  numberOfKeypairs `number` `optional`: number of keypairs to return.
 Default is 1
-3.  regtest `Boolean` optional: return regtest key pairs
+3.  regtest `boolean` optional: return regtest key pairs

 #### Result